ESC

 note

-unofficial, local flag has a red field with four white isosceles triangles in the middle, representing the three native kings of the islands and the French administrator; the apexes of the triangles are oriented inward and at right angles to each other; the flag of France, outlined in white on two sides, is in the upper hoist quadrant
+The flag of Wallis and Futuna has a red field with four white isosceles triangles in the middle.
+The apexes of the triangles are oriented inward and at right angles to each other.
+The flag of France, outlined in white on two sides, is in the canton.

 parliamentary democracy (Territorial Assembly); overseas collectivity of France